OCExercise/haskellbook-solutions/chapters/chapter01/README.md

 ## Tools

-1. ["\ Calculus Interpreter"](https://people.eecs.berkeley.edu/~gongliang13/lambda/): I'm not quite confident this is implemented correctly, but useful on some basic sanity checks.
+1. ["Lambda Calculus Interpreter"](https://people.eecs.berkeley.edu/~gongliang13/lambda/): I'm not quite confident this is implemented correctly, but useful on some basic sanity checks.